 - Pour into a bottle with a lid and pop it in the fridge.

-- Serve about 1 tbsp of shrub syrup in a mixed drink.
+- Serve about 1 tablespoon of shrub syrup in a mixed drink.
 Try it with soda water, and a splash of vodka or other spirits if you like.
 Garnish with fresh lemon balm or mint leaves.

 - Makes about 2 cups of shrub syrup.